gcsizmadia/EgonsoftHU.Extensions.Bcl/help/M_EgonsoftHU_Extensions_Bcl_AssemblyExtensions_SafeGetCodeBase.md

 #### Return Value
 Type: <a href="https://docs.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a><br />The location of the assembly as specified originally.
-If the assembly is a dynamic assembly (represented by an System.Reflection.Emit.AssemblyBuilder object), the value returned is an empty string ("").
+If the assembly is null or a dynamic assembly (represented by an System.Reflection.Emit.AssemblyBuilder object), the value returned is an empty string ("").

 #### Usage Note